 By the Grace of The Lord Almighty, and the hard work and financial support from our members and well-wishers, we purchased this church building located at 58 Crescent Place, Yonkers, New York in July of 1995.
 Our church dedication service and inauguration were conductedon the 27th of January, 1996 by Right Reverend Doctor Zacharias Mar Theophilus Episcopa.
 The church building was later renovated and extended to hold more occupants in the year 2010 to the current capacity and splendor, and the rededication as done by then Diocesan Episcopa Right Reverend GeeVarghese Mar Theodosius.

 Since its inception, our parish has been blessed with pastoral care from Rev. N.M.
 Cherian, Rev. T.O.
 Joseph, Rev. John Mathew, Rev. Oommen George, Rev. M. Varghese, Rev. Mathai Joseph, Rev. Oommen Philip, Rev. George Abraham, Rev. Dr. C.P.
-Mathews, Rev. Johnson Varughese, Rev. Johnson C. Jacob, Rev. Benjamin George, Rev. Abraham Oommen, and currently Rev. Sony Philip.
-Sony Achen, currently in the first year of his term, continues to work relentlessly for the unity, spiritual growth, and discipline of our parish along with encouraging parish members to volunteer time, talents, and resources for the less privileged around the world.
+Mathews, Rev. Johnson Varughese, Rev. Johnson C. Jacob, Rev. Benjamin George, Rev. Abraham Oommen, Rev. Sony Philip and currently Rev. K.A.
+Varghese.
+K.A.
+Varghese Achen, currently in the second year of his term, continues to work relentlessly for the unity, spiritual growth, and discipline of our parish along with encouraging parish members to volunteer time, talents, and resources for the less privileged around the world.
 Our Parish has been blessed to be under the spiritual care of our Youth Chaplains who have served in this region naming Rev. Kurien George, Rev. Raju P. Zachariah, Rev. Biju S. Cherian, Rev. Biju P. Simon, Rev. V.M.
-Mathew, and our current Youth Chaplain Rev. Shibi Abraham who have dedicated their services among our second generation youth.
+Mathew, Rev. Jess and our current Youth Chaplain Rev. Shibi Abraham who have dedicated their services among our second generation youth.